We are privately owned and not affiliated or endorsed by any government agency.

 • Pensions (including government and foreign pensions).

-What does the SSA consider a disability?
+What Does the SSA Consider a Disability?

-Before we tell you how to apply for SSDI, you might wonder if your condition qualifies as a disability.
+Before we tell you how to apply for SSDI, you might wonder whether your condition qualifies as a disability.
 Although many conditions can make you eligible, some of the most common conditions that may lead to an approved disability determination being made include the following:

 • Blood disorders (bone marrow failure, hemophilia, and sickle cell anemia).